 The New Jersey Health Care and Privacy Protection Act aims to enhance privacy protections for individuals seeking reproductive and gender-affirming health care services.
-The bill prohibits businesses from disclosing precise geolocation data or personal data of individuals located near reproductive health care facilities, which are defined as any site providing legally protected health care activities, including contraception, pregnancy testing, and abortion services.
+The bill prohibits businesses in New Jersey from disclosing precise geolocation data or personal data of individuals located near reproductive health care facilities, which include hospitals, clinics, and offices that provide services such as contraception, pregnancy testing, and abortion.
 Violating this provision is classified as an unlawful practice under the New Jersey Consumer Fraud Act.
 Additionally, the bill clarifies that New Jersey laws will govern any legal actions related to the provision or receipt of these health care services.

 Statutes affected: